International copyright treaties

-While no creative work is automatically protected worldwide, there are international treaties which provide protection automatically for all creative works as soon as they are fixed in a medium.
-There are two primary international copyright agreements, the Buenos Aires Convention and the Berne Convention.
+While no creative work is automatically protected worldwide, there are international treaties which provide protection automatically for all creative works as soon as they are fixed in a medium.Two of the most important international copyright treaties include the Berne Convention and the Universal Copyright Convention (UCC).

 Berne Convention

 The Berne Convention for the Protection of Literary and Artistic Works (also referred to as just the Berne Convention) requires protection for all creative works in a fixed medium be automatic, and last for at least 50 years after the author's death for any work except for photographic and cinematographic works.
 Photographic works are tied to a minimum of 25 years.
-Cinematographic works are protected for 50 years after first showing, or 50 years after creation if it hasn't been shown within 50 years after the creation.
+Cinematographic works are protected for 50 years after first showing, or 50 years after creation if it has not been shown within 50 years after the creation.
 The Berne Convention also allows for the rule of the shorter term, stating that "unless the legislation of that country otherwise provides, the term shall not exceed the term fixed in the country of origin of the work".
 Not all countries have applied this rule however.